SmileiPIC/tutorials/perfs_parallel_computing.rst

 .. rubric:: Distributed memory

-To enable parallel simulations over several nodes which all have their own memory, we first have to perform a domain decomposition.
+To enable parallel simulations over several nodes which all have their own memory, we first have to perform a domain decomposition: the simulation's data (particles and fields) is decomposed into small pieces, called `Patch`, and evenly distributed between the memories.

-This consists in distributing the simulation's data (particles and fields) between these memories and associate an **MPI process** to each of these pieces of the simulation box.
+Then, an **MPI process** is associated to each `Patch`.
+A single process is usually associated to several `Patch`.
+Each process is also associated to computational ressources, a fraction of the supercomputer, which may have several processing units (cores) but has a single memory.
+The **MPI process** executes all the computation necessary to handle the patches he has been given using the ressources he has access to.

-In order to combat computational load imbalance, inherent to many particle-in-cell simulations, the domain decomposition in Smilei creates many more sub-domains than processes.
+In order to combat computational load imbalance, inherent to many particle-in-cell simulations, the domain decomposition in :program:`Smilei` creates many more `Patch` than processes.
-These sub-domains are called `Patch` in Smilei.

-The main idea is to provide to each MPI process a variable number of `Patch` which will balance as much as possible the computational load carried by each process (details about `parallelism <https://smileipic.github.io/Smilei/parallelization.html#decomposition-of-the-box>`_).
+The main idea is to provide a variable number of `Patch` to each MPI process in order to balance the computational load carried by each process (details about `parallelism <https://smileipic.github.io/Smilei/parallelization.html#decomposition-of-the-box>`_).

 .. rubric:: Shared memory

 This specific domain decomposition is also well adapted to the application of **OpenMP threads** parallelism over this collection of `Patch` per process.
+Indeed, the MPI process is able to spawn as many **openMP threads** as he has cores.
+These threads will be affected to successive `Patch` and will be able to efficiently deal with them in parallel.
+This is an effective way to balance the load since as soon as a thread is done with a given `Patch`, it can start executing the next one withtout having to synchronize with another thread that could have been slower and would have induced idle time.
-In particular, having threads always treating different `Patch` avoids fine grain memory concurrency between them during the current deposition, while preserving the OpenMP capacity to balance the computational load between cores associated to the same MPI process.
+This method also guarantees that threads are always treating different `Patch` and thus avoid fine grain memory concurrency between them during the current deposition.

 .. rubric:: Summary
 The domain should be divided into many `Patch` for each MPI process for two reasons :